 The MCU graduate program offers a Master of Science in Midwifery (MSM) degree.
-The graduate program is designed for midwives looking to obtain advanced skills in one or more of our four areas of program distinction: midwifery research, midwifery outreach, midwifery policy, and midwifery education.
-Graduates of the MSM program will have the knowledge, skills, and experience necessary to
+The graduate program is designed for midwives looking to obtain advanced skills in one or more of our four areas of program distinction: midwifery research, outreach, midwifery midwifery policy, and midwifery education.
+Graduates of the MSM program will have the knowledge, skills, and